cmsc330fall24/fall2024/discussions/discussion4.md

 ```ocaml
 let rev lst = lst
 ```
-Then this property will not actually detect the bug in my code (namely the fact that `rev` is completely incorrect).
+Then this property will not actually detect the bug in my code (namely the fact that `rev` is completely incorrect).\
+This shows the importance of combining multiple properties + unit tests for ensuring program correctness.

 **So we can ask, given a valid property $p$, and a buggy implementation of this function $f$, will the property $p$ catch any bugs in $f$?**